zombihello/vorobyshek/README.md

-# vorobyshek
+# Vorobyshek
-Operating system in C
+## Purpose:
+This is an OS I am making in my free time purely for fun